Porto Travel Guide: 5 Hidden Gems to Visit in Porto, Portugal

 A train ride takes around 3 hours and it cost between 26€ and 60€, take the train from Gare Oriente.
 A bus ride takes between 4 to 5 hours and it cost between 25€ and 37€, take the bus from either Sete Rios or Gare Oriente.
 I love to use Omio to book most train or bus rides in Europe in general.

-How to Move Around Porto
+How To Move Around Porto

 When you make it Porto, it is easy to explore on foot as most sights are within a walking distance from each other so make sure to wear some good and comfortable walking shoes.
 Simply make sure to buy tickets for the trams and funicular railway in case you get tired of walking.
 Also, using Uber to get around Porto is a good idea as well as Uber is not expensive in Portugal in general.

-Best Time to Visit Porto
+Best Time To Visit Porto

 Porto is a beautiful place to visit any time of the year but during the winter it rains a lot there.
 The best times to visit would be late spring or early autumn as it is sunny and the temperatures are much cooler, and also it won't be as crowded as during the summer as there are less tourists during these times.

-Accommodations in Porto
+Accommodations In Porto

 If you want to be by the riverside then stay at Ribeira, but if you prefer the hill and that view then stay near Igreja do Carmo.
 I stayed at an Airbnb, but you can also find a lot of hotels in those areas.

-Best Cafes & Restaurants in Porto
+Best Cafes & Restaurants In Porto

 Mesa 325 (Gluten-free options, vegan friendly, European)